djbrown227/seating_optimizer_app/index.md

 2. Upload the file through the app.
 3. Set the number of seats per table.
 4. Run the algorithm and view the output.
-5. Download the results or embed the charts.

 ---